 What is the spleen?

 The spleen is the largest single mass of lymphatic tissue in your body.
-Located close to your rib cage on the left side of your body, your spleen helps to filter your blood.
+Located just under your rib cage on the left side of your body, your spleen helps to filter your blood.
 It contains specialised tissue called white pulp.
 This contains white blood cells which respond to bacteria and other pathogens in a similar way to those in lymph nodes.
 Other tissue in the spleen, called red pulp, helps to remove damaged red blood cells and store platelets.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.